 3U, 5.22” x 16.60” x 14”

-Two years, parts and labor
+Three years, parts and labor

 Frequently Asked Questions

 Q: Can I use mono and stereo sources in the same system?
 A: Yes.
 Source signals can be split or combined for any output or combination of outputs.
 For instance, a stereo source can be combined into a mono signal and routed to multiple speaker outputs, and a mono source can be played on both speakers of a stereo output.
+See this 2 min. presentation for more info.

 Q: Can I use a serial or telnet command to override a FlexPort input?
 A: Yes, but make sure the FlexPort module's override type is set to "TOGGLE."
 If it is set to "MOMENTARY" the override will be instantly shut off by the FlexPort module.